 For most marriages or civil partnerships you must give at least 28 full days’ notice at your local register office.
 Your notice will be publicly displayed in the register office for 28 days.

-You may also need to give notice here if you plan to marry abroad.
+You may also need to give notice here if you plan to marry or form a civil partnership abroad.
 Ask the overseas authority if you’ll need a ‘certificate of no impediment’.

 Contact your local register office to make an appointment.